clulab/ConceptAlignment/README.md

 #### Automatic preparation

 Run `BuilderApp` in the `builder` subproject.
-One way to do this is with the command `sbt builder/runMain org.clulab.alignment.builder.BuilderApp`.
+One way to do this is with the command `sbt "builder/runMain org.clulab.alignment.builder.BuilderApp"`.

 #### Manual preparation